 Living History Events in or near Florida - Seminole and Creek

-The 1st full weekend in January.
+The 1st full weekend in January after New Year's Day.
 2nd Seminole War Reenactment.
 Dade Battlefield Historic State Park.
 The Seminole resistance to removal from Florida brought about the Second Seminole War.
 The first battle with federal troops started on December 28,1835, when a column of 107 soldiers led by Major Francis Dade were ambushed by the Seminole warriors along the Fort King road.
 Dade Battlefield Historic State Park is located in Sumter County, a short distance from I-75 and S.R.
 48, west of Highway 301. the address is 7200 CR-603 (South Battlefield Drive), Bushnell, Florida 33513

 The Saturday of the 2nd full weekend in January.
 Multiple-period Living History Event.
 A Day in Florida History at the Spring Garden Plantation.
 9:00, a.m.- 4:00 p.m.
 Bring a picnic lunch, lawn chairs, and swimming/snorkeling gear!
 Re-enactors please register so the park can plan the set up and meals by contacting Brian.Polk@dep.state.fl.us or 386.804.4003 or 386-985-4212.
 Reenactors' lunch is at the picnic tables.
 De Leon Springs State Park has a rich history dating back at least 6,000 years to the Mayaca Indians, who refused to allow Pedro Menendez beyond Lake George in 1566.
 The site was a British Land Grant then a Spanish Land Grant that became Spring Garden Plantation for most of the 1800s.
 It was burned by the Seminoles in 1835 and raided by Union troops in 1864.
 In the late 1800s the railroad arrived and the area was named De Leon Springs, with the spring called the Fountain of Youth to attract tourists.
 In the 1920s a hotel and casino were built, attracting wealthy guests.
 The 1950s brought the tourist attraction Ponce de Leon Springs, with the water skiing elephant, jungle cruise and other activities.
 The event is open to everyone who is interested in educating the public about Florida's history: reenactors, living history interpreters, period crafts demonstrators and musicians, historical organizations, local communities, museums, government agencies.
 Weapons firing as part of scheduled demonstrations is permitted.
 There is no skirmish or battle reenactment.
 Participants will be provided some meals and firewood.
 You are welcome to stay Saturday night to enjoy the spring and the Sugar Mill Restaurant.
 Restrooms and an outside shower are close by.
 Take US Hwy 17 North from Deland for approximately six miles, following the State Park signs.
 Turn left onto Ponce DeLeon Blvd and you will travel approximately one mile to the entrance to DeLeon Springs State Park.

 The last Fri-Sat in January.
 2nd Seminole War Event.
-Loxahatchee Battlefield Reenact the Battles of January of 1838 involving the Seminole and the 10th Tennessee, 15th Alabama Volunteer infantry Regiments, 2nd Dragoons, and 4th US Regular infantry.
-Reenactors write Guy Bachmann at email@example.com or call (561)736-7435 to be considered among the persons that will be invited to reenact.
+Loxahatchee Battlefield Reenact the 2 Battles of January of 1838 involving the Seminole and the 10th Tennessee, 15th Alabama volunteer infantry regiments, 2nd dragoons, and 4th US regular infantry.
+Reenactors must pre-register with volunteer coordinator, John Welch, at (561) 741-1359.
+For more info contact Guy Bachmann at firstname.lastname@example.org or (561)736-7435.
 This location also offers a Battlefield Tour at 10:00 AM on the 3rd Saturday of each month.
 Loxahatchee Battlefield, 9060 Indiantown Road, Jupiter FL 33478.

 The last weekend in February (Sat-Sun).
 2nd Seminole War Reenactment.
 Okeechobee Battlefield.
 The Battle of Okeechobee took place on 25 December 1837.
 The reenactment takes place on a 55 acre parcel of the original 640-acre battlefield site, most of which is in private ownership.
 From downtown Okeechobee, turn left/East when 441 comes to the T-junction at the North end of Lake Okeechobee, the site is located on 441 SE Two miles east of the Taylor Creek Bridge.
 3500 SE 38TH Ave Okeechobee FL.

-The 2nd full weekend in March (Subject to Change).
+The 1st weekend in March.
 2nd Seminole War Reenactment.
-Billie Swamp Safari in the Big Cypress Seminole Reservation, on Hwy 833 near Clewiston, FL.
-Turn west at the Museum, then after a couple miles turn right/north at the cell phone tower, towards the Swamp Safari.
+Seminole Tribe of Florida (Date and location are subject to change, check web site to confirm.)
+Usually held at the Billie Swamp Safari in the Big Cypress Seminole Reservation, on Hwy 833 near Clewiston, FL.
+Turn west at the AH-TAH-THI-KI Museum, then after a couple miles turn right/north at the cell phone tower, towards the Swamp Safari.
 Living history for students on Friday.
 Battles on Sat & Sun.
 Modern & Period vendors.
 Competitions.
-Aligator wrestling.
+Alligator wrestling.
 Breakfast and Supper for reenactors on Sat & Sun.

 The 3rd weekend in March.
 2nd Seminole War Reenactment.
 Fort Cooper Days.
 Fort Cooper State Park, 3100 S. Old Floral City Road, Inverness, Florida.
 From 9am to 4pm.
 Battle reenactments twice daily at 11am and 2pm.
 Living History demonstrations.
 Period Arts and Crafts.
 Entertainment, food and refreshments.
 General admission Adult $5 child 6 to 17 $1, under 6 free.
 From I-75, exit at SR-44 near Wildwood, take SR-44 West, once in Inverness, get into the left lane, turn left/South on US-41, get into the left lane, turn left at Eden Drive, then right/south at the stop sign, this puts you on Old Floral City Road, the park will be on your right less-than a mile up the road.